 Eagle Lake On Location:

 Eagle Lake staff will not administer prescription medication to campers.
-If a camper needs to take a prescription medication during camp, a parent must come to administer the medication or give permission to a church staff member to do so for them.
+If a camper needs to take a prescription medication during camp, a parent must come to administer the medication.

 Eagle Lake On Location: Check-in for Eagle Lake On Location is the opening Monday of camp.
 Please arrive at 8:45 am on opening day to complete the registration process and make sure there are no outstanding forms or balances on your account.
 Pick-up is at 4:00 pm every day.